20 Ways to Sell Your Clutter Quickly (and Safely) Online

 Decluttering goes hand-in-hand with spring cleaning.
 As piles of unneeded items accumulate, take a good look before donating or dumping them -- they could make a tidy profit.
 The internet makes it easier than ever to connect with buyers and sell used items without resorting to a time-consuming garage sale.
 Consider these 20 tips for a greater shot at clutter-selling success online.

 Online classifieds giant Craigslist is still a great place to sell just about anything, but if you prefer the additional security of knowing a buyer's identity from the get-go, try Facebook.
-The new Marketplace feature connects sellers with local buyers.
+The Marketplace feature connects sellers with local buyers.
 Join local yard sale groups to find a more specific audience, such as those interested only in furniture, baby gear, or other niche items.

 EBay might be the best bet for niche, high-value items.
 Examples of ideal candidates are collectibles and designer clothing.
 Since eBay has a national audience, listing on the site offers a greater chance of connecting with the right buyer.
 Just don't forget to account for listing and shipping fees.
 Alternatively, look for sites or outlets that specialize in the item you're selling.

 Selling takes time, so use it wisely.
 Focus first on selling high-value items such as furniture, electronics that are in good shape, large baby gear, or collectibles.
 If posting multiple items, consider creating a time-saving template that can be copied and pasted.
+Also note that many so-called collectibles just aren’t that valuable.

 Most items should get a thorough scrubbing or a trip through the wash before any attempt to sell them.
 Be careful about cleaning antiques or collectibles, though.
 According to "Antiques Roadshow" appraiser Karen Keane, cleaning them may actually lower their value, so consult an expert first.
 Also, if batteries are required, make sure to include fresh ones.

-Few people will pay $250 for an iPad -- even if it's barely been used -- if they can pay just a little more for a new one.
+Few people will pay $250 for a secondhand iPad -- even if it's barely been used -- if they can pay just a little more for a new one.
 Scope out what others are asking (and getting) for similar items before setting a price.
 Always take into account the item's condition, too.
 Cat claw marks in that otherwise adorable upholstered chair demand a big price cut.

 Stuff that's poorly photographed (or worse, with no picture at all on the listing) will not look appealing to buyers.
 Focus on good lighting.
 Natural light is best, and don't use the flash, which can create harsh shadows.
 A clean, uncluttered background is also a must, as are multiple pictures from several different angles.